IMvision12/txtcode/README.md

 <br />
 <br />

 **Code from anywhere.
-Control your IDE from any messaging app.**
+Control your coding CLI from any messaging app.**

 Send a WhatsApp message.
-Watch your IDE write code.
+Watch your coding agent write code.

 **txtcode** bridges messaging apps to AI coding assistants, giving you full remote control over your development environment from your phone, tablet, or any device with a chat app.